 Wrongful dismissal and unfair dismissal are often muddled up by non-practitioners of employment law however there is a significant difference between them.

-It is important to note that unlike in an unfair dismissal claim you can do not need the 2 years service as there is no service requirement for breach of contract claims.
+It is important to note that unlike in an unfair dismissal claim you do not need 2 years service as there is no service duration requirement for breach of contract claims.